ajn96/iSensor-SPI-Buffer/README.md

 `freset`

-This will execute a factory reset command, followed by and flash update command.
+This will execute a factory reset command followed by a flash update command.
 The board should now be reset to SPI Mode 3 with CS active low.
 The default register settings will have also been committed to flash, so they should persist throughout reboots.

 ## Linux Driver Support